stevesydney/fasterandworse/posts/edited.md

 ---
 “edited” - the label which appears beneath an edited Telegram message.

 It wasn’t obvious to me why this feature bothers me, frustrates me even.
-This is, in part, due to how easy it is to think of reasons why this label is a good thing.
+In part, this is due to how easy it is to think of reasons why this label is a good thing.

-This is part of, let’s say, a matrix of frustrations in tech design which, when I think about them deeply, reveal a political side that their surface of convenience conceals.
+This is part of a matrix of frustrations in tech design which, when I think about them deeply, reveal a political side that their surface of convenience conceals.

 Consider the way any modern communication app indicates that the person on the other end is typing a message, has received a message, or has opened it.
 When you are online or when you were last online and the “edited” label, these things are the new norm.
 These on-by-default *things* add meta social information to the content we send.